 Film stored in a cool place is much more likely to come out well in color than film stored in a hot or warm place.
-If you know your film was stored in a hot attic, garage or storage facility, then definitely opt for B&W. If the film was stored in a cool basement then you’re fairly safe to opt for color, though the color may still be poor.
+If you know your film was stored in a hot attic, garage or storage facility, then definitely opt for B&W negative processing.
+If the film was stored in a cool basement then you’re fairly safe to opt for color, though the color may still be poor.
 The older the film, the more risk you take processing in color.